gustaveroussy/sopa/docs/tutorials/cli_usage.md

 ## (Optional) ROI selection

-Sometimes, your slide may contain a region with low quality data, and we want to run the analysis only on the good quality region.
+Sometimes, your slide may contain a region with low-quality data, and we want to run the analysis only on the good-quality region.
 For this, we can interactively select a region of interest (ROI), and Sopa will only run on the selected ROI.

 === "If working locally"
-    Run the following command line, and follow the instructions displayed in the console:
+    Run the following command line and follow the instructions displayed in the console:
     ```sh
     sopa crop --sdata-path tuto.zarr --channels DAPI
     ```

-=== "If working on a machine without interative mode"
+=== "If working on a machine without interactive mode"
-    When interactive mode is not available, the ROI selection will be performed in three steps.
+    When interactive mode is unavailable, the ROI selection will be performed in three steps.

-    1. On the machine where the data is stored, save a light resized view of the original image (here, it will create a file called `image.zarr.zip`):
+    1. On the machine where the data is stored, save a light view of the original image (here, it will create a file called `image.zarr.zip`):
     ```sh
     sopa crop --sdata-path tuto.zarr --channels DAPI --intermediate-image image.zarr.zip
     ```